Community Advisory Committee

 Paulette originally came to the Bass Coast to stay in her much loved holiday house to experience all that Bass Coast has to offer making the move with her husband permanently to Inverloch a few years ago after retirement.
 Paulette’s passion for person centred care has developed from personal experience and an extensive career in health.

 Paulette held a long term position with Mary MacKillop Aged Care Facility in Hawthorn East, in Human Resources and prior to this Paulette was an Enrolled Nurse (EN).Having also worked with AMES Australia, a government agency for the training and employment of our multi-cultural immigrants, she is keen to ensure people receive the information in a way that is easy to understand to enable the best health options and outcomes for all consumers.

 Other interests in the community are the Inverloch Historical Society, the Garden Club and Friends of the Library.

 Honoured with the Order of Australia for his long commitment to the community, Terry also holds the Australian Defence Medal recognising his military service and the Australian National Medal for his work with the Country Fire Authority.

-This interest lead to an involvement with Pastoral Care at Wonthaggi Hospital, where each week, he spoke with patients.
+This interest led to an involvement with Pastoral Care at Wonthaggi Hospital, where each week, he spoke with patients.
 Feedback from those conversations, together with being a Fellow of the International Association of Applied Psychology, has added value to his role on the Community Advisory Committee.

-Recently retired from his international consulting practice in human and corporate behaviour, he looks fondly back on a busy commercial life, including his time as a vice president working in the world’s largest private company.
+Recently retired from his international consulting practice in human and corporate behaviour, Terry looks fondly back on a busy commercial life, including his time as a vice president working in the world’s largest private company.